raspberrypilearning/software-guide/backup.md

 You're going to need your Raspberry Pi's IP address to copy files over a network.

-1. Boot up your Raspberry Pi, ensure it's connected to the network, and then open up a terminal window.
+1. Boot up your Raspberry Pi, ensure it's connected to the network, and then open a terminal window.

 1. In the terminal, type: